Homework Late Policy

 improve the water visualization.

-Create a new cloth or fluid test scene (you can create it
+- Create a new fluid test scene (you can create it procedurally,

-procedurally, or create a new input file).
-A fun fluid test scene
+or create a new input file).
+A fun test scene could include source

 makes it possible for us to experiment with coupled simulations.